thetramp22/Cattleship/README.md

-# project-template
+# cattleship

-This is a template holding tools and folder structure to start a new project.
+The project is an assignment in the JavaScript Course on [The Odin Project](https://www.theodinproject.com/).
+The full assignment instructions can be found [here](https://www.theodinproject.com/lessons/node-path-javascript-battleship).

 ## Tools

-Webpack
+- Webpack
-ESlint
+- ESlint
-Prettier
+- Prettier
-Sass
+- Sass
-Jest
+- Jest